Online safety (Cybersafety)

 Using Technology: The Department of Education and Communities, New South Wales Schools A-Z website helps parents to understand what the latest technologies can do and how they're being used.
 Learn more about what your children may be doing online and pick up some top tips to help keep them safe.

-Cybersafety Resources by the Department of Broadband, Communications and the Digital Economy provides links to a number of websites about cybersafety.
+Cybersafety Resources by the Australian Government Department of Communications provides links to a number of websites about cybersafety.